skeller88/aws-terraform-bootstrap/README.md

 That means it's easy to add, change, and remove infrastructure.
 Gruntwork.io [has an excellent blog post](https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c) that dives deeper into the benefits of Terraform compared with Cloud Formation, Puppet, and other tools.

+# Post setup
+Once the directions in [Local setup](#local-setup) and [AWS setup](#aws-setup) are finished, deploy, run, and test the app.

-# Deploy
+## Deploy
+# Package AWS lambda and deploy infrastructure with Terraform
-Once setup is finished, deploy the lambda and bootstrap the infrastructure in one line:
+Deploy the lambda and bootstrap the infrastructure in one line:

 ```
 $ cd <aws-terraform-bootstrap-dir>
-$ ./package_lambda.sh hello_world && ./run_terraform.sh
+$ ./package_lambda.sh hello_world && source .app_bash_profile && ./run_terraform.sh
 ```
 AWS has regions, and availability zones (AZs) within each region.
 [Due to AWS availability issues, a region may temporarily be unavailable](https://github.com/coreos/coreos-kubernetes/issues/442).
 If an AZ is unavailable, change the Terraform variable representing that AZ, located in `terraform/vars.tf` and with a variable name like `region_1_az_1`, to an available AZ.
 For example, in "us-west-1" the available AZs are "a", "b", and "c".

-# Run
+## Run
-Once the directions in [Local setup](#local-setup) are finished, run the app locally.
-Make sure the "USE_AWS" environment variable is set to "False".
+Run the app locally.
+Make sure the "USE_AWS" environment variableis set to "False".

 Run locally from the command line:
 ```